Prescribed Fire Program

 DNR launched the program in the spring of 2022 to help educate professionals and private citizens gain the knowledge and skills needed to successfully implement prescribed fire on their landscapes.

 The multi-day workshops happen 2-3 times each year in different parts of the state.
 Instruction include both classroom and field work.
-The next class will take place November 2022 in Sedro-Woolley, Washington.
 For more information, contact Kyle Lapham at firstname.lastname@example.org.
 More information about upcoming workshops can be found in the slider below.